sofpn/rprimer/README.md

   - `tmDifferencePrimersProbe` Acceptable Tm difference between the primers (average Tm of the primer pair) and probe, defaults to `c(0, 20)`.
 The Tm-difference is calculated by subtracting the Tm of the probe with the average Tm of the (majority) primer pair.
-Thus, a negative Tm-difference means that the Tm of the probe is lower than the average Tm of the primer pair.
+A negative Tm-difference means that the Tm of the probe is lower than the average Tm of the primer pair.